labd/terraform-provider-contentstack/README.md

 # Contentstack Terraform Provider

-The Terraform provider for [Contentstack](https://www.contentstack.com/) allows you to configure your Contenstack stack with infrastructure-as-code principles.
+The Terraform provider for [Contentstack](https://www.contentstack.com/) allows you to configure your Contentstack stack with infrastructure-as-code principles.

 ## Usage

 The full documentation is available via https://registry.terraform.io/providers/labd/contentstack/latest/docs

 Add the following to your terraform project: